newExpand/github-autopr-cli/README.md

 autopr init
 ```
 - Creates/initializes the project config file (.autopr.json)
+- **OAuth authentication (required for PR/merge and basic features)**
+- **GitHub App authentication (optional, for AI review and advanced features, can be run anytime with a separate command)**
-- GitHub App authentication (required), AI token issuance, OAuth authentication (optional)
+- AI token issuance (automatic)
 - Set language, default reviewers, etc.

 > ⚠️ **Important:**
 > When authenticating the GitHub App, make sure you select the **correct user or organization** for your project.
 > If you authenticate with the wrong account/organization, key features such as PR automation, review, and permission management may not work as expected.
-> **If you see a 404 not found error after initialization and authentication, please make sure you selected the correct user/organization during GitHub App authentication.**
+> **If you see a '404 not found' or 'Resource not accessible by integration' error after initialization and authentication, please make sure you selected the correct user/organization during GitHub App authentication.**

+> **Authentication Notice:**
+When authenticating with GitHub (during init, auth, etc.), an "authentication code" and "authentication URL" will be shown in your terminal.
+Copy the code from the terminal, open the provided URL (Device Flow authentication page) in your browser, and paste the code to complete authentication.
+If your browser does not open automatically, copy and paste the URL from the terminal into your browser manually.

 > **Workflow:**
 >